Quafadas/mill-full-stack/README.md

 State | Signal[A] | Var[A] |

 ## Smithy
 smithy4s can load smithy models from jars, so you can share smithy files across several codebases https://github.com/disneystreaming/smithy4s/tree/main/modules/protocol/resources/META-INF/smithy https://github.com/disneystreaming/smithy4s/blob/main/modules/codegen-plugin/src/sbt-test/codegen-plugin/dependencies-only/build.sbt#L9

 # Getting started.
 You may need to find your predefScript.sc file in $HOME/.mill/ammonite and add
 ```
 interp.repositories() ++= Seq(
     coursierapi.MavenRepository.of("https://jitpack.io")
 )
 ```
 In order to resolve mill-dotenv which is hosted on jitpack

+Hints: for bvrowaser tools
+`await (await fetch('<URL>')).json()`